 Pro Tip: Dig deep to find ways your volunteering shows job skills.
 Teachers need compassion, patience, and adaptability.
 Driving for Meals on Wheels delivers that.

-Need to start from scratch and make a resume with all the right bits?
+Need to start from scratch and make a habitat for humanity resume with all the right bits?
 See our guide: How to Make a Resume: A Step-by-Step Guide (+30 Examples)

 - If you have it, always put volunteering on your resume.
 Hiring managers absolutely love it.